-1 Introduction
+1. Introduction

 Hadwiger considered in [11] the possibility of a Helly type theorem for transversal lines to a family of planar convex sets.
-He observed that an extra hypothesis about the hitting order of transversal lines to subfamilies of size 3 must be assumed to conclude the existence of a transversal line to the whole family; such a theorem is what we understand as a "Hadwiger type theorem".
-His result was generalized by Goodman, Pollack and Wegner [9, 14] to one of transversal hyperplanes using the notion of order type, which generalizes order for lines.
-These ideas have ramified to different contexts (see [10] and [16]), in particular by restricting the type of convex sets considered; but few results, other than [1] or the recent [5], are known for transversals of dimension and codimension different from 1.
-This problem, explicitly posed in [7] (Problem 7.9), is the one we address.
+He observed that an extra hypothesis about the hitting order of transversal lines to subfamilies of size 3 must be assumed to conclude the existence of a transversal line to the whole family; such a theorem is what we understand as a "Hadwiger type theorem."
+His result was generalized by Goodman and Pollack [9] (and further by Pollack and Wenger [14]) to one of transversal hyperplanes using the notion of order type, which generalizes order for lines.
+These ideas have ramified to different contexts by restricting the type of convex